 The CFM (“cubic feet per minute”) is the total volume of air that moves from one area to another in one minute.

 Simply put, the CFM represents how much air your compressor can provide at a given pressure, and how powerfully it can deliver nails from your nail gun.
-A higher CFM means more air passes through in a smaller time and therefore more/heavier work can be done.

-Your nail gun will already have specific instructions on the minimum CFM required for it to function properly.
+Your nail gun will already have specific instructions on the minimum CFM required for it to work properly.
 To stay on the safer side and to have a more smooth experience, we recommend getting an air compressor with a slightly higher CFM than the minimal value mentioned for your nail gun.

 As a rule of thumb, multiply the recommended CFM value by 1.5, and you will have the CFM rating of the compressor you need.